 Maintaining and caring for your knives

-Cleaning your knife
+Cleaning the knife

-Sharpening your knife
+Sharpening the knife

 The kitchen knife should be sharpened periodically with a set of sharpening stones.
 Contrary to popular belief, a honing steel does not sharpen properly. it only prepares the edge for cutting at a given moment.
 There will come a time when the honing steel will not work and then stones must be used to sharpen.

 Also, remember that a sharp knife is less dangerous than a dull knife.
 It takes less force to cut with a sharp knife, therefore, there is more control over the cut.
 With a blunt or dull knife there is a higher risk of injury.

 We recommend cutting boards of wood or of synthetic material such as plastic.
 Also, be sure to have at least a couple of them: one for meat and fish and another for vegetables, fruits and bread.

 The kitchen knife should be stored in a place that protects the edge and the handle–a place where the knife does not come in contact with other edges.